 As a young architect working in Manhattan I fell into the world of retail architecture and worked on design projects for some of the most important figures in the world of fashion related retailing.

 However, at one point it occurred to me that what I really liked about the world of retail architecture wasn’t so much the architecture as it was the products that were being displayed and celebrated.

-Coincidently, my first exposure to fine jewelry came at just about at the same time.
-I was introduced to the world of watches and fine jewelry by the woman who has been my wife for the past 25 years.
-My wife Varda grew up in Rome and later worked for her family’s business that specialized n fine pearls and estate jewelry.
+Coincidently, my first exposure to fine jewellery came at just about at the same time.
+I was introduced to the world of watches and fine jewellery by the woman who has been my wife for the past 25 years.
+My wife Varda grew up in Rome and later worked for her family’s business that specialized n fine pearls and estate jewellery.

-Before meeting her I had never really taken notice of jewelry, precious materials or thought very much about the concept of personal adornment.
-However, after being exposed through her to important signed pieces from houses like Cartier, Van Cleef & Arpels and La Cloche Freres or individual pieces by jewelers like Flato or Verdura I was hooked.
+Before meeting her I had never really taken notice of jewellery, precious materials or thought very much about the concept of personal adornment.
+However, after being exposed through her to important signed pieces from houses like Cartier, Van Cleef & Arpels and La Cloche Freres or individual pieces by jewellers like Flato or Verdura I was hooked.

 At the end of the day, it occurred to me that the work was nothing less than miniature architecture.
 While the scale is incredibly different, the human and ergonometric factors are remarkably similar as is the deep regard for historical precedent, material and industrial process.

 Armed with this new passion, I approached one of my clients in the fashion related retail world and proposed that we needed to design and produce a collection of watches under his name for the opening of the new retail concept and store.
 He agreed and the rest is history.